Miolans and Hautecombe

 Like the similarity of the old story of William Tell at Lake Lucerne in Swiss.
 Here also the lake scene.
-In the old books Tell manages to escape to jump off the boat.
+In the old books Tell manages to escape to jump of the boat.
 Anyway, an impressive

-boat, nicely made, I think to make it look good, no real historical value.
-It's almost a pity the shot of the boat is so short.
-Because of the mist you can hardly see it.
+boat, nicely made, I think to make it look good, no real historical value, as far as we know.
+It's almost a pity the shot of the boat is short.
+Because of the mist you can hardly see it well.

 The arrival at the boathouse, lake Bourget